juliema/label_reconciliations/README.md

 Steps:

-1. Raw data donwload of the Notes from Nature 'classifications' and 'subject' files.
+1. Raw data download of the Notes from Nature 'classifications' and 'subject' files.

 2. createNFNexpansion.py - expands the raw json format for a specific workflow.